 Sometimes you do need a particular brand.
 For a Level 1 purchase, no Alternate Procurement is required if a certain brand is required.
-See Guidelines to Alternate Procurements or NDUS Procedure 803.1.
+Higher Education institutions see NDUS Procedure 803.1.

 4.3 GREEN PURCHASING

 State law has requirements related to the specification of environmentally preferable products (EPP).
 These are products that have reduced negative effect or increased positive effect on human health and the environment, when compared with competing products that serve the same purpose.
 See the Guidelines to Environmentally Preferable Procurement for more information.